 The small spirals in the identity are Beth's power symbol that I incorporated for luck.

 Since this is a global fusion food project I chose to reflect that typographically: the logo has three distinct typefaces.

 It also represents Beth's "made from scratch" way to cook.

 The same three typefaces show up everywhere in the truck wrap, symbolizing her intention — and talent — to mix the apparently unmixable.

-Old humorous food-related adages materialized on all sides of the truck in typographical form — including the TOP, of course, and people looooooved it! — sends out the vibe:
+Old humorous food-related adages materialized on all sides of the truck in typographical form — including the TOP.
+Of course, people looooooved it! — and it sends out the right vibe:

 accessible and experimental.